 Always see your doctor if you or your child has received a blow to the head or body that concerns you or causes behavioral changes.
 Seek emergency medical care if there are any signs or symptoms of traumatic brain injury following a recent blow or other traumatic injury to the head.

-The terms "mild," "moderate" and "severe" are used to describe the effect of the injury on brain function.
-A mild injury to the brain is still a serious injury that requires prompt attention and an accurate diagnosis.
+The terms "mild," "moderate," and "severe" describe the effect of the injury on brain function.
+Even a mild brain injury is still a serious injury that requires prompt attention and an accurate diagnosis.

 Copyright © 2024 BROKEN WINGS, INC. - All Rights Reserved.